Rehike/Rehike/README.md

 ## Installation

 ***Rehike is early in development.
-You should not expect a perfect user experience, should you choose to use it.***
+You should not expect a perfect user experience, should you choose to use it.*** If you encounter any issues using Rehike, please [make an issue](/issues) so that we can track it easily.

 [See this page for installation instructions.](https://github.com/Rehike/Rehike/blob/misc-install-guide/README.md)